Dedication (Chief Keef album)

 Dedication is the third studio album by American rapper Chief Keef.
 It was released on November 30, 2017, by RBC Records, Glo Gang & eOne.
 It contains features from Tadoe, A Boogie wit da Hoodie, and Lil Yachty.
 The album debuted at number 97 on the Billboard 200.

 Singles

-Two music videos were filmed, for the mixtape's singles "Text" and "Mailbox".
+Two music videos were filmed, for the album's singles "Text" and "Mailbox".
 Both were directed by J R Saint and ColourfulMula.